HeyitsmeTazG/TanyaGibbs_T2A1/README.md

 **d.
 Describe the way data is structured within the app.**

-The data within Airbnb is structured into multiple schemas, and are tracked using Apollo Engline.
-This allows developers to publish multiple schemas using tags, and offers flexibility so multiple developers can collaborate on a single schema.
+The data within Airbnb is structured into multiple schemas and are tracked using Apollo Engline.
+This allows developers to publish multiple schemas using tags and offers flexibility so multiple developers can collaborate on a single schema.
 Once a schema is finalised, the updates are merged with the main schema.

 Data is structured using a relational database model, which categorises different entities into tables, that are then connected through the relationships they have with each other.
 For example, A Host can have zero or many properties, and each of those properties can have zero or many property listings attached to it.
 A booking can then be connected to property once a guest books a stay in that property.
 Guests can book zero or many times, therefore the relationship is defined using zero to many.